 - Patients with cancer who take this drug may be at greater risk of getting a severe health problem called tumor lysis syndrome (TLS).
 This may lead to death.
 Call your child’s doctor right away if your child has a fast or abnormal heartbeat; any passing out; trouble passing urine; muscle weakness or cramps; upset stomach, throwing up, diarrhea, or not able to eat; or feels sluggish.

-- Heart problems like a type of abnormal heartbeat (prolonged QT interval) have happened with this drug.
-Call your child’s doctor right away if your child has chest pain or pressure, a fast or abnormal heartbeat, shortness of breath, a big weight gain, swelling in the arms or legs; weakness on 1 side of the body; confusion; slurred speech; change in balance; drooping on one side of the face; change in eyesight; very bad dizziness or passing out.
+- Heart problems have happened with this drug.
+These include abnormal heartbeat (like prolonged QT interval), heart attack, or small strokes (TIAs).
+Call the doctor right away if your child has chest pain; fast or abnormal heartbeat; shortness of breath; a big weight gain; swelling in the arms or legs; weakness on 1 side of the body; confusion; slurred speech; change in balance; drooping on one side of the face; change in eyesight; very bad dizziness; or passing out.

 All drugs may cause side effects.
 However, many people have no side effects or only have minor side effects.
 Call your child’s doctor or get medical help if any of these side effects or any other side effects bother your child or do not go away: